slime-io/slime/staging/src/slime.io/slime/modules/plugin/README.md

     name: {{plugin-N}}
 ```

-{{plugin-N}} is the name of the plug-in, and the sort in PluginManager is the execution order of the plug-in.
+`{{plugin-N}}` is the name of the plugin, and the sort in PluginManager is the execution order of the plug-in.
 Set the enable field to false to disable the plugin.

-**Global configuration**
+### Global configuration

 The global configuration corresponds to the plug-in configuration in LDS.
 Set the global configuration in the following format: